 The long running Volkswagen Jetta aims to compete directly with other economical compacts, which means a focus on lower price and simplified equipment choices, and greater emphasis on fuel efficiency.
 Despite its roomy interior and grown-up looks, the Jetta sedan carries the lowest sticker price in the VW lineup.

-The Honda Civic received a substantial freshening in 2013 to include more standard features, sharper styling and improved handling.
+The Honda Civic received a substantial redesign for the 2016 model year that gave it an all-new look, new engines, and new body styles.
 It's an impressive package of enhancements for a model that's still so new to the market.

 How does the value-oriented Jetta stack up against the reinvigorated Civic?

 The Jetta optimizes the notion of a lot of car for the money.
 Interior and trunk space come close to midsize levels, and features like heated outside mirrors, a 5-inch touchscreen, Bluetooth connectivity, and express up/down windows are included in the modest base price.
 The Jetta offers clean and sensible styling inside and out, which makes it unique in a field that thrives on trends and cuteness.

 The standard 1.4-liter turbo engine makes 150 horsepower and 184 pound-feet of torque, but buyers can upgrade to a 1.8-liter with 170 horsepower, or a 2-liter turbo with 210 horses.
 There is also a hybrid model that cranks out 170 horsepower and gets up to 48 mpg combined.